idriswardere/finger-counter/README.md

 # Finger Counter
 A convolutional neural network designed to count how many fingers a hand is holding up in an image and which hand is shown.
 This model achieved close to 100% accuracy during training.

-Technologies used: Python 3, Tensorflow, Keras, Pillow.
+Technologies used: Python 3, Tensorflow, Keras, Pillow

 # Data